-CCMenu displays the project status of CruiseControl continuous integration servers as an item in the Mac OS X menu bar.
+CCMenu displays the build status of projects on a continuous integration server as an item in the Mac's menu bar.
 Or in other words, CCMenu is to OS X what CCTray is to Windows.

 CCMenu allows you to: